kamilBrodziak/EscapeGame/README.md

             If you want to pass to next level, you must win mini game.
             If you loose, on first two levels nothing happens.
             Last level mini game is special, if you win it, you win game, if you lose - game over.

+        CHEATS:
+            If you want to quickly pass through levels, type 9, you will get 1000 hp, defence and attack.
+            You will also aquire key and teleport to gate.

         Good luck!